 We think about delivering value and creating wealth over the long-term.
-And, we do this through our own continuous development.
+And, we do this by practicing good money habits and through continuous self-development.

 By delivering more and more value, we are able to earn and accumulate more and more resources.
 These resources are accumulated over the long-term.
 Therefore, wealth is not about getting rich quick.

 Wealth is defined by resources.
 And, I like the word resources.
 Here’s why…